frhrdr/patepy/README.md

 - implement efficient labeling function directly for pytorch
 - Provide full working example code including trained models
 - improve clarity in naming and documentation of code
-- iework the write-up from a loose collection of thoughts into a comprehensive read
+- rework the write-up from a loose collection of thoughts into a comprehensive read

 If you have any questions, comments or corrections, please don't hesitate to [contact me](https://ei.is.tuebingen.mpg.de/person/fharder).